 This is a word that a lot of the software testers I have worked with in the past may not be very comfortable with.
 I interpret this term in two different ways:

-a) Accountability to the product you are testing – Many testers come into the office in the morning, work on their tasks and then leave the office in the evenings.
+a) Accountability to the product you are testing: Many testers come into the office in the morning, work on their tasks and then leave the office in the evenings.
 As long as their tasks for the day are done, they pack up and leave.
 Sounds reasonable?
 It does, and I have read about and seen so many people actually thrive to achieve that sort of routine in the workplace.

-How does it affect the economy and market, businesses and business movement, consumers and end users, etc. If only testers can study this and realize the contributions they are making, the work that they do will mean so much more and they will work so much better due to the sense of ownership they have cultivated.
+How does it affect the economy and market, businesses and business movement, consumers and end-users, etc?
+If only testers can study this and realize the contributions they are making, the work that they do will mean so much more and they will work so much better due to the sense of ownership they have cultivated.

-b) Accountability to the errors or mistakes that you have made - People commonly often think of testers as the people who catch other people’s mistakes.
+b) Accountability to the errors or mistakes that you have made: People commonly often think of testers as the people who catch other people’s mistakes.
 And testers love to believe this as well.
 However, testers (like the rest of the human population) also make mistakes.
 Owning up to those mistakes make honest testers.

-I often say that, the testers who admit to their mistake and do not provide unnecessary explanation that wastes other people’s time and effort, are dependable testers.
-We then can move away from blame to focus on the solution.
+I often say that the testers who admit to their mistake and do not provide an unnecessary explanation that wastes other people’s time and effort, are dependable testers.
+We then can move away from the blame to focus on the solution.
 Finger-pointing or shifting the blame is dangerous too.

 The world is moving forward, the industry is moving forward, and testers must move forward too and not be left behind.
-“Learn, improve, innovate”.
+“Learn, Improve, Innovate”.

-She now leads a test department involved in testing, deployment, support and maintenance of enterprise network management products in the telecommunications industry.
+She now leads a test department involved in testing, deployment, support, and maintenance of enterprise network management products in the telecommunications industry.
 She also provides her project and product management expertise for the projects she is involved in.
 She aspires to tackle product teams in the near future and diversify to other key business areas in her domain.